juhanirusi/juhanirusi/README.md

 <h1 align="center">Hi 👋, I'm Juhani</h1>
 <h3 align="center">Just a guy from Finland with a curious mind...</h3>

-- 🔭 I’m currently working on **an inventory management / lending web development project**
+- 🔭 I’m currently working on **an inventory management / lending web development project for a school**

 - 🌱 I’m currently learning **Django & web development**